luansimoes/edopi/README.md

-# EDO-pi: A Group-Theoretic library for microtonal musical structures
+# EDO-pi: A Group-Theoretic Library for Microtonal Musical Structures